Oddux/WeatherApp/Readme.md

 ## Usage

-Enter city name in prompt to view 5 day weather forcast
+Enter city name in prompt to view 5 day weather forcast for that city.

 ## Credits